Ascon

 Ascon was designed to be easy to implement, without dependencies on other ciphers, finite field arithmetics or similar.
 The core permutation can be implemented efficiently in both hardware and software.
 Find out more on advantages of the Ascon design for optimized software and hardware implementations in the submission document.

 Several software and hardware implementations are collected in our GitHub repository.
+Note that some third-party implementations may implement the submitted version rather than the NIST draft standard version.

 Software Reference Implementations